amandaguglieri/hackinglife/docs/az-900-preparation.md

 On the mobile app side, there's SDK support for native iOS and Android, Xamarin, and React native apps.

+- Access, manage, monitor Azure accounts and resources.
+- Monitor the health and status of Azure resources, check for alerts, diagnose and fix issues.
+- Stop, start, restart a web app or virtual machine.
+- Run the Azure CLI or Azure PowerShell commands to manage Azure resources.

+#### Azure Advisor

+Free services that helps you follow best practices.

+#### ARM templates

+ARM templates allow you to declaratively describe the resources you want to use, using JSON format.
+The template will then create those resources in parallel.
+For example, need 25 VMs, all 25 VMs will be created at the same time.

 ### 6. Azure Virtual Networking